Last Updated on

 - Store somewhere dry and cool; stir before use

 ***Please purchase organic, sustainably- & ethically-sourced, raw materials.
-I purchase the vast majority of my raw skincare products HERE.
+I carry loads of certified organic ingredients over in the Pronounce Herbal Boutique!

 ***Also, you might want to hop over here and take a look at this post I wrote a while ago…Essential Oils 101.